FAForever/downlords-faf-client/readme.md

 A video tutorial is available [here](https://youtu.be/6gsHnt02I_Y).
 Don't forget to `Enable annotation processing`.

 ### Linux
-Please see this [guide](https://wiki.faforever.com/en/Play/Linux-Install) for instructions on how to install FAF on Linux.
+Please see this [guide](https://wiki.faforever.com/en/Play/Linux-Install) for instructions on how to install FAF on Linux, or download the latest package directly from the [Official Releases Page](https://github.com/FAForever/downlords-faf-client/releases).
 Alternatively, a youtube [guide](https://www.youtube.com/watch?v=4Wm-yZpV_q8) is available.

 ## Open Source Licenses
 |                                                                                                                                                |                                                                                                                                                                                               |